TtheBC01/Cloud-in-a-Box/README.md

 variables in the Dockerfile then rebuild your own image in order to properly setup the form-based login.
 I will eventually setup user registration so that the pre-built docker image can be used in production without changing anything.

+### TODO:

+1. Write a docker-compose file to bring up IDE stack with argo tunnel.
+2. Add docker cli utilities to the base image so docker engine can be used remotely.
+3. Figure out what is causing the user to have to provide credentials twice.
+4. Make the login form prettier